There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 To commemorate the life and accomplishments of Eleanor Roosevelt, Val-Kill was listed as a National Historic Site.
 Located in Hyde Park, it features 181 acres and is located just two miles away from Springwood, the Franklin D Roosevelt home.
 Used as a more relaxed setting for entertaining, Val-Kill then became Eleanor Roosevelt’s private residence.

-The only National Historic Site dedicated to a First Lady, Val-Kill can be toured virtually until further notice.
+The only National Historic Site dedicated to a First Lady, Val-Kill can be toured virtually if you choose.

 Website: www.nps.gov/elro